LoserBacks/LoserClient/README.md

 4.Done

-Note: Mincrosoft defender detects this as a trojan idk why, so maybe try to allow this file to open or disabkle your anti virus.
+Note: Mincrosoft defender detects this as a trojan idk why, so maybe try to allow this file to open or disable your anti virus.